 Bring a photo identification, such as a passport or driver's license, to the interview.
 You will also have to pass through a security check to get into the federal building.

 During the interview, the USCIS officer will review your application and ask you questions to determine your eligibility and your petitioner's financial capacity to support you (in a family case).
-If you’re applying based on marriage, you’ll need to bring proof that you are really married and living together, and can expect extra questions about your marriage.

 If you are in the United States and believe you are eligible for a green card, but are not absolutely positive that you qualify to adjust status, or have any complicating factors in your situation such as a criminal record, see an experienced immigration attorney.